-Now that we have finally reached the 5th pillar for optimising health and performance, this is where we come in.
+We've finally reached the 5th pillar of performance, this is where we come in.

-Supplements are often used to make-up for potential shortfalls in our nutrition or diet plans, or for convenience, to help us when we cannot be bothered to intake all our nutrients from large volumes of food.
+Supplements are often used to make-up for potential shortfalls in our nutrition or diet plans, make up for any genetic deficiencies or for convenience, to help us meet our needs without consuming excessive amounts of food.

 Nootropics are supplements made for the specific purpose of improving various aspects of cognitive function.

-As such, it is typical for Nootropics to include high amounts of natural compounds typically found within food or that occur within the human body, such as vitamins, minerals or amino acids.
+As such, it is typical for Nootropics to include high amounts of natural compounds usually found within food or that occur within the human body, such as vitamins, minerals or amino acids.

 These substances simply ensure that all basic health needs are met for a variety of bodily functions and biological processes.

-Then it is useful to include compounds such as L-Theanine (from green tea), which can stimulate alpha brain waves, inducing a calm but alert sensation, often referred to as the ‘flow state’.
+Once your basic needs are met you can really reap the benefits of powerful nootropics such as L-Theanine (from green tea), which stimulates alpha brain waves, inducing a calm but alert sensation, often referred to as the ‘flow state’.

-Other compounds such as Huperzine A can be introduced to slow the breakdown of Acetylcholine, the learning neurotransmitter, within the brain.
-It does this by inhibiting the enzyme which is responsible for breaking down acetylcholine.
-This leads to increased memory and learning.
+Other compounds such as Huperzine A can be introduced to slow the breakdown of Acetylcholine, the learning neurotransmitter, within the brain which leads to increased memory formation and learning.

-Nootropic supplements, such as Claritea, use a stack of natural compounds that work synergistically to help improve overall cognitive function in individuals.
+Nootropic supplements, such as Enhance, use a stack of natural compounds that work synergistically to help improve overall cognitive function in individuals.

-These supplements will not boost your intelligence indefinitely or to supra-physiological levels, but they will give you that 5% or 10% edge you may need in your daily life.
+These supplements will not boost your intelligence indefinitely or to human levels, but they will give you the 5% or 10% edge that will accelerate everything else you are doing in your daily life.

 Want to play a part in this new cognitive revolution?
-Join us and purchase Claritea HERE.
+Purchase Enhance and see the benefits for your self.